 This lack of commercial breaks also stands out.
 NFL Films are often highly edited game tapes, but still — one can see that play proceeded more or less uninterrupted.
 Go to a high school or small college football game — that’s what it was like.
 Naturally, this sort of uninterrupted play, combined with a lack of substitution, asked even more of players physically.
 This further limited their ability and willingness to administer potentially concussive hits.
 They still had to tackle the opponent.
 But as the game went on, they did so while conserving their energy as best they could.

 This brings us back to the side-by-side evolution of football and its sporting cousins.
 Rugby is a 15-a-side game that has traditionally frowned on substitution.
 This has been true of a third cousin, Association Football (or soccer, for short).
 For decades, neither sport allowed substitutions, at all.
 That was essentially the way American football was played into the 1940s.
 Only recently have substitutions been introduced to rugby.
-Still, it’s not unusual for a team’s best 12 players to play the entire 80 minutes.
+Still, it’s not unusual for a team’s best dozen players to play the entire 80 minutes.
 Soccer at the international and professional levels today allows three substitutions per game (in both cases, once you’re off, you can’t come back on), meaning that 8 of 11 soccer players are expected to “go the full 90”.

 Because of the way both games have evolved, modern soccer and modern rugby still require an element of energy conservation that simply does not exist in modern American football today, when maximum effort is given at all times, in short bursts, before coming off for a breather.
 In this way, ice hockey, where substitution has most markedly reduced energy conservation, is the better comp.

 It’s a simple point: As the game of American football changed, standards of fitness changed.
 Modern football players simply aren’t in the same kind of shape compared to guys in the 1950s.
-Manic/tactical substitution and the commercial broadcast of every game mean today’s players don’t require the same sort of endurance.
+Manic/tactical substitution and the commercial broadcast of every game mean today’s players don’t require the same type of endurance.
 What’s more, today, a player’s value to his team (and in the larger marketplace) relies far less on endurance and far more on bulk, strength and speed.

 Bulk, strength and speed.
 These are the qualities so obviously lacking when we (equipped with our modern sensibilities) watch game film from the 1950s and ‘60s.
 Not surprisingly, these are the qualities — along with mature helmet technology — that make running backs, wide receivers and quarterbacks so very vulnerable today.